A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies

 The QP formulation for adjusting the footstep position and the step time to control the CP offset is as follows.

-The cost function in (\ref{eq/stepping_cost function}) is composed of the footstep position error term, step time error term, and CP offset error term, and each cost is weighted by $\mathbf{w}_f$, $w_\gamma$, and $\mathbf{w}_b$, respectively.
+The cost function (\ref{eq/stepping_cost function}) is composed of the footstep position error term, step time error term, and CP offset error term, and each cost is weighted by $\mathbf{w}_f$, $w_\gamma$, and $\mathbf{w}_b$, respectively.
 In each of the optimization variables, $\mathbf{f}=[f_x\,f_y]$ represents the next footstep position, $\gamma$ represents the step time term, and $\mathbf{b}=[b_x\,b_y]$ represents the CP offset.
-The variable, $\gamma = e^{\omega T}$, is introduced to linearize the equality constraint in (\ref{eq/stepping_constraint}).
-The weighting parameter was set primarily to adjust the step time, $T$, while also enhancing the consistency of $\mathbf{f}$ with the CP--MPC output.
-To achieve this, we set the smaller weighting value for the step time than the other weighting values as listed in Table. \ref{table/Parameters}.
+The variable $\gamma = e^{\omega T}$ is introduced to linearize the equality constraint in (\ref{eq/stepping_constraint}).
+The weighting parameter was set primarily to adjust the step time $T$ while also enhancing the consistency of $\mathbf{f}$ with the CP--MPC output.
+To achieve this, we set a smaller weighting value for the step time than the other weighting values as listed in Table. \ref{table/Parameters}.

-In (\ref{eq/stepping_constraint}), the inequality constraint is composed of the upper and lower bounds for each optimization variable, and the equality constraint is defined by the LIPFM based CP end-of-step dynamics in (\ref{eq/stepping_cpeos}).
-The variable, $\bm{\xi}$, represents the current CP, and the variable, $t$, represents the elapsed time since the start of the swing phase.
-The variable, $\mathbf{P}_{ssp}$, refers to the CMP parameter used in the equality constraint.
+In (\ref{eq/stepping_constraint}), the inequality constraint is composed of the upper and lower bounds for each optimization variable, and the equality constraint is defined by the LIPFM-based CP end-of-step dynamics in (\ref{eq/stepping_cpeos}).
+The variable $\bm{\xi}$ represents the current CP, $t$ denotes the elapsed time since the start of the swing phase, and $\mathbf{P}_{ssp}$ refers to the CMP parameter used in the equality constraint.